zeitspace/zeitbook-frontend/02-service-worker.md

-A service worker is a script, coded in Javscript, used to a lot of functionalities in the background like push notifications, background sync, cache pages, cache requests to an api, etc. It runs in a different scope than your web site, this way it's not possible to access DOM elemets, interact with the webpage, etc.
+A service worker is a script that your browser runs in the background, and provides functionalities such as push notifications, background sync, resource caching and request caching etc. It is a [JavaScript Worker](https://www.html5rocks.com/en/tutorials/workers/basics/), as such it does not have access to DOM elements.
+You can read more about service workers on the (Google Developers Website)[https://developers.google.com/web/fundamentals/primers/service-workers/].

-# Create a service worker file to cache files
+## Create a service worker file to cache files

-- Create a new file inside the assets/javascript folder called `service-worker.js`
+- Create a new file inside the assets/javascript folder called `service-worker.js`.
 - Insert the code bellow:

 ```javascript